stud131/docs-monaca/content/tutorials/monaca_ide/adding_backend.en.md

 ## Step 1: Attaching Backend to Your Project

-1. From Monaca Cloud IDE, click on `Cloud` icon above the file tree menu to go to the Backend Control Panel.
+1. From Monaca Cloud IDE, click on `Backend` icon above the file tree menu to go to the Backend Control Panel.
 Then, click on {{<guilabel name="Start Using Backend">}}
     button.